 Florence is an incredibly beautiful, culturally-rich Italian city that boasts gorgeous weather, incredible food and sights that would wow even the most seasoned traveller.
-As with all destinations, however, there are ups and down to life in this city, which is why we've created a list of some of the pros and cons of moving to Florence.
+As with all destinations, there are some downs to go with the many ups of life in this city.
+Check out our list of pros and cons below.

 Cost of living in Florence